Ill-Satisfaction/android-app-simpleTodo/README.md

 ## Notes

 Had some difficulty with FileUtils.readlines -- it was not being recognized.
 I solved this issue by folowing the advice in a youtube comment under *SimpleTodo: Episode 4*.
 I replaced "import android.os.FileUtils;" with "import org.apache.commons.io.FileUtils;", as suggested.

+Figuring out the ItemTouchHelper took longer than anticipated.
+Animation was similarly unintuitive.
+There is a shameful amount of code duplication at present, so I'll have to go back and refactor that.
+I had to do a lot of reading today to understand some of these topics enough to do what I wanted with them.

 ## License